Nandakishore695/HTML-CSS-Javascript/README.md

 **7.How many ways to write css in HTML?**

-There are three ways to add CSS to HTML documents -Inline
+There are three ways to add CSS to HTML documents
--Internal
--External
+- Inline
+- Internal
+- External

 **8. What is doctype in HTML?**

 Doctype  stands for Document Type.It is a way to give  “information” to the browser about  html version.
--Versions: - 5 <!DOCTYPE html />
+- Versions: - 5 <!DOCTYPE html />
--Versions: - 4 <!DOCTYPE HTML PUBLIC >
+- Versions: - 4 <!DOCTYPE HTML PUBLIC >

 **9.What is dom in HTML?**
--DOM stands for Document Object Model.
+- DOM stands for Document Object Model.
 When a web page is getting loaded that time the browser creates a dom of the page and it is constructed as a tree of Objects.

 **10.What are the various formatting tags in HTML5?**
--sub <sub></sub>
+- sub <sub></sub>
--sup <sup></sup>
+- sup <sup></sup>
--del  <del></del> :in html 5 for underline
+- del  <del></del> :in html 5 for underline
--strong :in html 5 for bold
+- strong :in html 5 for bold
--em :in html 5 for italic
+- em :in html 5 for italic

 **11.What are the root tags in html?**
 There are some root tags.
 Without including these root tags in HTML we can’t create web pages.